AliciaFrederick/choice-and-chance/content/Party/Akra Jr.md

 ### The past

 I was adopted as a small child by a loving pair of mothers who lived in a village within the forest.
 Throughout my adolescence I would occasionally lose several hours of time, unsure of where I had been or who had been with me.
-Sometimes my friends or family would be angry about something I couldn't remember doing, making me feel confused and hurt.
-In these moments I liked to escape to my Inner World.

-As a young adult, I and the other Ruk'kan of the village maintain a magical ward to keep the forest from overtaking us.
-In the last few months however, the ward has been more difficult to keep up, even failing completely once or twice.
-We don't know why this is happening, and on top of this my episodes of memory loss have been coming more frequently, causing even more conflict.
-I'm secretly afraid that I might be causing the failures during the amnesia episodes.
+As a young adult, I and the other Ruk'kan of the village maintained a magical ward to keep the forest from overtaking us.
+In the last few months however, the ward was more difficult to keep up, even failing completely once or twice.
+We didn't know why it was happening, and on top of that my episodes of memory loss were happening more frequently.

-Last week, after having an argument with my best friend about something I couldn't remember, I ran into the forest to clear my head.
+Last week, after having an argument with my best friend and parents, I ran into the forest to clear my head.
 The next thing I knew, it was several hours later and I was standing in the center of the village with no memory of how I got there.

 Everyone was gone, with no indication of where they went.

 I believe it's my fault that everyone I love is gone.
-Even if I wasn't the reason they abandoned me and the village, the ward must have gone down while I was in the forest and unable to help.
+Even if I didn't cause them to abandon the village, the ward must have gone down while I was in the forest and unable to help.
 I'm guessing the other Ruk'kan couldn't get it back up in time to protect the village from whatever caused them to flee.
 I have no idea if they are alive or dead.

 ### The present